 Each new volunteer has a named contact within The Charity.
 This will normally be the Field Worker who arranged the placement.
 The Field Worker will give a contact number to the volunteer and will telephone him/her after the first session in school.

-The Field Worker will make the initial visit and thereafter be on hand to resolve any difficulties and give advice.
+The Field Worker will make the initial visit and thereafter be on hand to resolve any difficulties and give appropriate ongoing advice.

 Volunteers will be given the opportunity to raise any concerns at every visit